JoshuaGoldd/System-installation-course/system-installation-project.md

 ___

 - To manually download Openssh, go to [https://github.com/PowerShell/Win32-OpenSSH/releases](https://github.com/PowerShell/Win32-OpenSSH/releases).
-- Carefully obtain the most recent Openssh ZIPen package compatible with your operating system.
+- Carefully obtain the most recent Openssh ZIP  package compatible with your operating system.
 - Once the OpenSSH-Win64.zip package file has been downloaded, right-click on it and extract it to C:\Program Files.
 OpenSSH
 - Launch the Admin PowerShell installation script: